minetest/dev.luanti.org/content/for-creators/api/classes/nodemetadata.md

 Another disadvantage is that plenty of redundant metadata - often a constant FormSpec - has to be stored with every node.
 This metadata also has to be sent to clients.
 Luanti's mapblock compression should be able to compress duplicate substrings - FormSpecs in this case - reasonably well though.

 In terms of network traffic it depends: With meta, the FormSpec is "only" sent when the mapblock gets updated;
-whereas the other approach resends the FormSpec every time the user interacts with the node.
+whereas the other approach re-sends the FormSpec every time the user interacts with the node.

 ### `infotext`
 Text to show when the node is pointed at (same as the `infotext` object property).
 Long texts are line-wrapped, even longer texts are truncated.